fdeantoni/knot-step-acme/README.md

 ### Enable Remote Access

 By default everything runs on its own Docker network with DNS mapped to 0.0.0.0:9053 and step-ca mapped to 0.0.0.0:9000 so these are accessble on the hosts LAN IP.
-However, to make Knot DNS return the correct LAN IP address when queried for `ca.test`, you will need to reconfigure the test.zone file.
+However, to make Knot DNS return the correct LAN IP address when queried for `ca.test`, you will need to reconfigure the test.zone file to use the LAN IP for `ca.test`.
 You can do this as follows:

 ```bash
 # First extract the tsig.key from Knot